dsaragx/public/README.md

 Henlo,

-whatever in here are means to share my side projects contains mostly random codes I find interesting to play with.
+whatever in here are means to share my side projects contain mostly random codes I find interesting to play with.

-You're welcome to use in here for educational or personal projects.
+You're welcome to use what's in here for educational or personal projects.

 Thank you.